-As the body responsible for coordination at the regional level, the Regional Programme Management Team (RPMT) undertook the assessment of the first set of indicators.
+List the UNCT-SWAP assessment coordinator(s) and the UN entities that participated in the Inter-Agency Assessment Team As the body responsible for coordination at the regional level, the Regional Programme Management Team (RPMT) undertook the assessment of the first set of indicators.
 The RPMT (assessing indicators 1.1, 1.2, 1.3 and 7.1) was comprised of 20 members from 11 agencies (FAO, ILO, IOM, RCO, UNDP, UNEP, UNFPA, UNHCR, UNICEF, UN WOMEN and WFP) based in the Caribbean Region.

 In consultation with the RCO Team Leads and Heads of Agencies (HOA), members of the UNCT specific Programme Management Teams (PMT) served as the Interagency Assessment Team (IAT) for each UNCT.
 These groups include representation across fields and functions, helping to ensure a sound knowledge base on joint UN actions.
-In the Barbados and Eastern Caribbean UNCT, the IAT comprised of 19 members from 10 agencies (Resident Coordinator's Office, FAO, IOM, ECLAC, UNDP, UNWomen, UNFPA, UNESCO, PAHO, and UNICEF).
+In the Guyana UNCT, the IAT comprised of 15 members from 10 agencies (FAO, IOM, RCO, UNAIDS, UNDP, UNFPA, UNHCR, UNICEF, UN Women and WFP).

-Assessment team members worked collaboratively in clusters to provide a rationale and supporting evidence for indicator ratings.
+Assessment team members worked collaboratively to provide a rationale and supporting evidence for indicator ratings.
 Due to the geographical realities that not all staff contributing to the work of a specific UNCT are sitting in country, all assessment teams worked virtually, using remote facilitation including on-line group consultations.
 After working in clusters, draft findings were presented to the IAT in an online meeting, providing an opportunity for validation and/or alternative views to emerge before finalizing findings and recommendations for the Action Plan.